BruceJillis/fp.py/README.markdown

 Status
 ------
 - Core
 	* Functionally done.
 Everything works but isn't fully lazy yet (meaning some sub-expressions will be unnecessarily recalculated).
-The interpreter passes 82 high and low level unittests giving 85% code coverage (see --coverage for a report).
+The interpreter passes 90 high and low level unittests giving 88% code coverage (see --coverage for a report) and consists of 5k lines of python code.
 - High Level Language
 	* 0%